Henry H. Fowler

-Henry Hammill Fowler (September 5, 1908 – January 3, 2000) was an American lawyer and politician.
-He served as the United States Secretary of the Treasury under President Lyndon B. Johnson.
+Henry Hammill Fowler (September 5, 1908 – January 3, 2000) was an American lawyer and politician who served as the United States Secretary of the Treasury under President Lyndon B. Johnson.

+Born in Roanoke, Virginia, in 1908, Fowler graduated from Roanoke College and later earned his law degree from Yale Law School.
+After working briefly at Covington & Burling in Washington, D.C., Fowler joined the legal staff of the Tennessee Valley Authority (TVA) in 1934, where he helped establish the constitutionality of the program.
+He went on to serve in various government positions, including Assistant General Counsel of the Office of Production Management and Director of the Office of Defense Mobilization.
+After leaving government service, Fowler returned to private law practice, and later became a partner at Goldman Sachs.

+Fowler died of pneumonia in Alexandria, Virginia, in 2000 at the age of 91.

 Early life and career

 Fowler was born in Roanoke, Virginia, on September 5, 1908.
 He was the son of Mack Johnson Fowler, a locomotive engineer, and his wife, the former Bertha (née Browning).
 Henry Fowler graduated from Jefferson High School in 1925 and went on to graduate from Roanoke College in 1929, where he joined Pi Kappa Phi, played many sports, and edited the college newspaper.
-He received his law degree from Yale Law School in 1932.
+He received his law degree from Yale Law School in 1933.

 He worked briefly at Covington & Burling in Washington, D.C., then joined the legal staff of the Tennessee Valley Authority (TVA) in 1934.
 There he assisted in the preparation and successful conduct of the four-year litigation establishing the constitutionality of that program.
 By 1939, he had risen to Assistant General Counsel of the TVA and subsequently served as chief counsel of a subcommittee of the U.S. Senate Committee on Education and Labor.

 On October 19, 1938, Fowler married Trudye Pamela Hathcote (1910–2008).
 They had one son and two daughters: Henry Hammill, Jr., Marianne Fowler Smith and Susan Fowler-Gallagher.

 Fowler and his family sponsored a public policy program at Roanoke College that has brought guests such as Sandra Day O'Connor to speak to College students and members of the community.